 by Herman Daly

-Like Sisyphus we push the rock up the hill only to have it roll back down again.
+Like Sisyphus, we push the rock up the hill only to have it roll back down again.
 Progress is not completely illusory.
-However, it is 3 steps up followed by 2.5 steps backward.
+However, it is three steps up followed by 2.5 steps backward.
 Successive generations repeat earlier mistakes.
 They also invent new ones.
-Any solution to a given mistake is usually forgotten within 2 or 3 generations and we have to learn it again.
+Any solution to a given mistake is usually forgotten within two or three generations and we have to learn it again.
 But it is not all bad—after all, babies are delightful and happy while old people are grumpy—ignorance is bliss.
 Life consists of more than knowledge.
 Life expectancy has increased, so the old know more when they die, leaving the babies with still more to learn.

-Also I am reminded of a conversation with a friend who was the film curator for the Library of Congress.
-He told me that digital recording techniques were now so advanced and cheap that the Library would soon be recording and preserving everything that appeared on TV, or YouTube, or the radio, or Twitter, etc. Historians and scholars could then decide what was important and valuable.
+Also, I am reminded of a conversation with a friend who was the film curator for the Library of Congress.
+He told me that digital recording techniques were now so advanced and cheap that the Library would soon be recording and preserving everything that appeared on TV, YouTube, radio, or Twitter, etc. Historians and scholars could then decide what was important and valuable.
 Librarians would avoid this difficult qualitative decision, and at the same time feel good about themselves for not imposing their value judgments on future historians.
-While I understand this point of view I cannot share it because it seems to me yet another example of “how to” questions displacing “what for” questions—a displacement likely to be continued by the “value-free” future scholars for whose benefit this almost infinite attic of junk is to be saved.
+While I understand this point of view, I cannot share it because it seems to be yet another example of “how-to” questions displacing “what for” questions—a displacement likely to be continued by the “value-free” future scholars for whose benefit this almost infinite attic of junk is to be saved.

 Knowledge is offered as a panacea these days.
-Young people are urged to go deeply into debt to “get a degree,” and are assured that the growth economy will allow them to pay it back with interest and still come out ahead.
+Young people are urged to go deeply into debt to “get a degree” and are assured that the growth economy will allow them to pay it back with interest and still come out ahead.
 Many have been disappointed.
-As one who has spent over forty years in universities I am doubtful about this exaltation of knowledge, even though in arguing for a steady-state economy I have appealed to physical limits, not knowledge limits, leaving open the question of how much qualitative development could be supported within a biophysical steady state without quantitative growth.
-Also the “knowledge limits” I have appealed to are themselves knowledge—knowledge of physical limits, mainly the laws of thermodynamics, rather than any inherent limits to knowledge itself.
+As one who has spent over 40 years in universities, I am doubtful about this exaltation of knowledge, even though in arguing for a steady state economy I have appealed to physical limits, not knowledge limits, leaving open the question of how much qualitative development could be supported within a biophysical steady state without quantitative growth.
+Also, the “knowledge limits” I have appealed to are themselves knowledge—knowledge of physical limits, mainly the laws of thermodynamics, rather than any inherent limits to knowledge itself.

 Although I am eager for knowledge to substitute physical growth to the extent possible, the basic renewability of ignorance makes me doubt that knowledge can save the growth economy.
 Furthermore, knowledge, even when it increases, does not grow exponentially like money in the bank.
-Some old knowledge is disproved or cancelled out by new knowledge, and some new knowledge is discovery of new biophysical or social limits to growth.
+Some old knowledge is disproved or canceled out by new knowledge, and some new knowledge is the discovery of new biophysical or social limits to growth.
 New knowledge must always be something of a surprise—if we could predict its content then we would have to know it already and it would not really be new.
 Contrary to common expectation, new knowledge is not always a pleasant surprise for the growth economy—frequently it is bad news.
-For example, climate change from greenhouse gasses was recently new knowledge, as was discovery of the ozone hole.
+For example, climate change from greenhouse gasses was recently new knowledge, as was the discovery of the ozone hole.